- Deloitte has many well-known SAP project failures that are not isolated events.

 - Why is it so difficult to separate Deloitte’s SAP capabilities from the lies.

 Deloitte has a high number of problematic SAP projects.
-The exact ratio of problem projects to overall projects is challenging to estimate, and even projects where Deloitte was sued by its clients, are declared by Deloitte as not their fault.
+The exact ratio of problem projects to overall projects is challenging to estimate, and Deloitte declares even projects where its clients sued Deloitte as not their fault.
 However, of the few that go to court, many others leave the client in a worse state than when Deloitte arrived on site.
 The following are well-known SAP implementation failures, and three of the five have gone to lawsuits.
 These include the following:

 - Levi Strauss